sthpratik/PackUpdate/docs/nodejs.md

 # updatenpmpackages

 updatenpmpackages is a personal project designed to streamline and manage package updates efficiently.
-This is node package

 ## Features
 - Easy package management.